A new bound for Vizing's conjecture: A New Bound

-For every $h\in V(H)$, we list the labels of vertices of $D^h$, and write them in row $h$.
-This produces a two-dimesional array of $|H|$ rows of labels, some of which may be empty.
-For an arbitrary $h\in V(H)$, we perform two alterations to the labels in row $h$ which we call the \emph{internal} and \emph{external} alterations.
-In each of these procedures we make the exception which we denote \emph{the dominion rule}: if $v_i^h\in D^h$ with label $S$, then any alteration of $S$ must retain the label $i$.
+For every $h\in V(H)$, we list the labels of vertices of $D^h$, and write them in row $h$ in arbitrary order.
+This produces a two-dimensional array of $|V(H)|$ rows of labels, some of which may be empty.
+For an arbitrary $h\in V(H)$, we perform two alterations to the labels in row $h$ which we call the \emph{internal} and \emph{external alterations}.
+The purpose of the procedure is to reduce the number of vertices of $D$ with multiple integers in their labels.
+In each of these procedures, we note whether we follow \emph{the dominion rule}: if $v_i^h\in D^h$ with label $S$, then any alteration of $S$ must retain the label $i$.

-We perform the internal alteration, \begin{enumerate} \item For every pair of labels $S$ and $T$ in row $h$, if $|S\cap T|>1$, then remove one common element from $S$ and another from $T$, arbitrarily, subject to the dominion rule.
-Repeat this step. \item If $|S|=1$, $|T|>1$, and $S\cap T \neq \emptyset$, then remove the label of $S$ from $T$, following the dominion rule. \item If $|S|=|T|=1$, then make no changes to $S$ or $T$. \item Otherwise, if $|S|>1,|T|>1$, $|S\cap T|=1$, then remove the common element from one of $S$ or $T$ arbitrarily, subject to the dominion rule. \end{enumerate}
+Choose any pair of labels $S$ and $T$ in row $h$ and perform the \emph{internal alteration}, \begin{enumerate} \item If $|S\cap T|>1$, then remove one common element from $S$ and another from $T$, arbitrarily, subject to the dominion rule.
+Repeat this step. \item If $|S|=1$, $|T|>1$, and $S\cap T \neq \emptyset$, then remove the elements of $S$ from $T$, unless such an alteration defies the dominion rule.
+In that case, remove the element from $S$ and replace it with another element of $T$, which is removed from $T$, subject to the dominion rule.
+Note that if this case occurs, the labeling is not faithful. \item If $|S|=|T|=1$, then make no changes to $S$ or $T$. \item If $|S|>1,|T|>1$, $|S\cap T|=1$, then remove the common element from one of $S$ or $T$, subject to the dominion rule. \end{enumerate}

-We repeat this internal alteration for every row $h\in V(H)$ until every pair of labels in a row is a pair of singletons or mutually disjoint.
+We repeat this internal alteration for every row $h\in V(H)$ until every pair of labels in a row is mutually disjoint.